DJSng-Toolkit/Toolbox/README.md

 | 🏆 | Greatest Of All Time |
 | ⭐ | "Best of" mod |
 | ✨ | Unique mod |

-# Licenses
-Toolkit is available under the MIT license, which you can read more about [here](LICENSE).
-You can read more about the licenses some included software uses in [COPYING.md](COPYING.md).

-Toolkit also includes assets from the following software:
-- TheUsefulLists: MIT License